ndmitchell/extra/README.md

 # Extra [![Hackage version](https://img.shields.io/hackage/v/extra.svg?style=flat)](http://hackage.haskell.org/package/extra) [![Build Status](http://img.shields.io/travis/ndmitchell/extra.svg?style=flat)](https://travis-ci.org/ndmitchell/extra)

 A library of extra functions for the standard Haskell libraries.
-Most functions are new, and add missing functionality.
-Some are available in later versions of GHC, but this package ports them back to GHC 7.2.
+Most functions are simple additions, filling out missing functionality.
+A few functions are available in later versions of GHC, but this package makes them available back to GHC 7.2.
+A few examples:

+* `Control.Monad.Extra.concatMapM` provides a monadic version of `concatMap`, in the same way that `mapM` is a monadic version of `map`.
+* `Data.Either.fromRight` provides an `Either` version of `fromJust`.
+* `Control.Exception.Extra.retry` provides a function that retries an `IO` action a number of times.
+* `System.Environment.Extra.lookupEnv` is a functional available in GHC 7.6 and above.
+On GHC 7.6 and above this package reexports the version from `System.Environment` while on GHC 7.4 and below it defines an equivalent version.

+The module "Extra" documents all functions provided by this library.
+Modules such as "Data.List.Extra" provide extra functions over "Data.List" and also reexport "Data.List".
+Users are recommended to replace "Data.List" imports with "Data.List.Extra" if they need the extra functionality.

+## Which functions?

+When producing a library of extra functions I have been guided by a few principles.
+I encourage others with small useful utility functions contribute them here, perhaps as a temporary stop before proposing they join the standard libraries.

+* I have been using most of these functions in my packages - they have proved useful enough to be worth copying/pasting into each project.
+* The functions follow the spirit of the original Prelude/base libraries.
+I am happy to provide partial functions (e.g. `fromRight`), and functions which are specialisations of more generic functions (`whenJust`).
+* Most of the functions have trivial implementations.
+If a beginner couldn't write the function, it probably doesn't belong here.
+* I have not defined any new data types, and only one type alias.
+It's a package for defining new utilities on existing types, not new types or concepts.